 After coming to America in the 1950s, Grandmaster Rhee befriended Bruce Lee and introduced the celebrated martial artist to Tae Kwon Do.
 Since then, Rhee has also taught Muhammed Ali, Jack Anderson, George Allen, Sr., Bob Livingston, Tony Robbins, Jack Valenti, and more than 300 U.S. Senators and House Representatives.

-Today, more than 60 Tae Kwon Do studios in the U.S. bear Jhoon Rhee’s name.
+Today, hundreds of Tae Kwon Do studios in the U.S. and around the world use the Jhoon Rhee curriculum.
 Listed below are just a few of his many other accomplishments.

 - Appointed to National Council on Vocational Education (1984 – 1988) by President Ronald Reagan.